schaumtier/flameshot/README.md

 * on "Choose an app to open the capture" directly open "eog" instead of choosing an app

 ... added a `Dockerfile` and a build-script `build.sh` to build without installing dependencies (currently works only on Linux)
+(run "build.sh" to build and execute the docker-image)

 ## Preview